 Why Polyurethane?
 The Science Behind the Shine

-Polyurethane isn’t just a buzzword—it’s a chemistry lesson in durability.
+Polyurethane isn't just a buzzword—it's a chemistry lesson in durability.
 Unlike epoxies, which can be brittle and fussy to apply, PU floor paint flexes with your substrate.
 That means fewer cracks, less peeling, and a finish that stays looking sharp even after years of abuse.
-It’s also easier to apply than two-part systems: open the tin, stir, and roll.
+It's also easier to apply than two-part systems: open the tin, stir, and roll.
+If you are weighing the two systems against each other, our full epoxy vs polyurethane floor coatings comparison breaks down where each one wins.

 The Anti-Slip Advantage